Robert Whittaker (ecologist): Career

 Unit near Richland, Washington.
 In 1954, he was hired as an instructor in the Department of Biology of Brooklyn College, the City University of New York.
 In the 1960s, he worked at the University of California, Irvine and Cornell University.

 Family

 Whittaker married biochemist Clara Buehl (then a coworker at Hanford Laboratories) in 1952.
 They had three children.
-Clara was diagnosed with cancer in 1972, and she later died December 31, 1976.
+Clara was diagnosed with cancer in 1972, and she later died on December 31, 1976.

 Whittaker married graduate student Linda Olsvig in 1979.
-He himself was diagnosed with lung cancer and died October 20, 1980.
+He too was diagnosed with lung cancer and died on October 20, 1980.